Chalarangelo/30-seconds-of-code/snippets/toSnakeCase.md

 Converts a string to snake case.

-Break the string into words and combine them using `_` as a separator.
+Break the string into words and combine them adding `_` as a separator, using a regexp.
-For more detailed explanation of this Regex, [visit this Site](https://regex101.com/r/bMCgAB/1).

 ```js
 const toSnakeCase = str =>